eugene-eeo/tinyrecord/README.rst

 **Supported Pythons:** 2.6+, 3.2+

-Tinyrecord is a library which implements experimental atomic transaction support for the `TinyDB`_ NoSQL database.
+Tinyrecord is a library which implements atomic transaction support for the `TinyDB`_ NoSQL database.
 It uses a record-first then execute architecture which allows us to minimize the time that we are within a thread lock.
 Usage example:

 .. code-block:: python